 Carcinoid tumours which originate in the lung may cause other symptoms such as:

 - Chest infections and shortness of breath

 - Coughing up blood/ a cough

 Some carcinoid tumours (especially those which have spread to the liver) may cause some symptoms which have been grouped together and are known as Carcinoid syndrome.
 Symptoms include:

 - Wheezing (comparable to asthma)

 - Skin flushing

-Symptoms of Carcinoid syndrome can be exacerbated by diet and drinking alcohol the dietician at The Christie will be able to advise you on how best to avoid these managing these symptoms.
+Symptoms of carcinoid syndrome can be exacerbated by diet and drinking alcohol.
+The nutrition and dietetics service at The Christie will be able to advise you on how best to avoid these managing these symptoms.

 *Information provided by Macmillan cancer support

 At The Christie, neuroendocrine tumours are treated by the neuroendocrine tumour service.